In 2021, the department refreshed its pool of suitably qualified chairpersons appointed to chair CCCs of specifics projects in NSW.

-As the nature and complexity of issues can vary substantially from one committee to the next, the Department appointed chairpersons with a wide range of expertise.
+As the nature and complexity of issues can vary substantially from one committee to the next, the department has selected chairpersons with a wide and varied range of expertise to meet community expectations for independent and meaningful consultation on specific projects.

 Lisa Andrews has extensive experience dealing with both community and industry having held various positions within local government over a 30-year career.
 As a qualified town planner, with a strong background in customer service and executive administration roles, she has an excellent understanding of planning legislation, processes, compliance requirements and engagement.
 Lisa has been working successfully as an Independent Chairperson for four years in the Resource and Energy Sectors including coal mining, wind farms, quarrying and metalliferous industries.
 Lisa's experience in managing complex relationships between all major stakeholders, combined with strong mediation and conflict resolutions skills provides the necessary balance for this role.